 The signs and symptoms of spleen qi vacuity include:

-The signs and symptoms of stomach and intestine damp heat include:
+The signs and symptoms of liver blood-kidney yin vacuity with vacuity heat include:

 The signs and symptoms of liver depression include:

 Premenstrual breast distention and pain

 For insomnia and heart palpitations, this formula can be combined with Suan Zao Ren Tang Wan (Zizyphus Spinosa Decoction Pills) or with An Shen Bu Xin Wan (Quiet the Spirit and Supplement the Heart Pills).
 For dry, sore throat, this formula can be combined with Mai Wei Di Huang Wan (Ophiopogon & Schisandra Rehmannia Pills), Gu Ben Wan (Secure the Root Pills), or Sheng Mai San (Engender the Pulse Powder).
 However, do not use the first two of these formulas if there are loose stools or diarrhea.
 For swollen glands due to phlegm nodulation, this formula can be combined with Hai Zao San (Sargassum Pills).
 If liver-spleen disharmony is pronounced or there is pronounced menstrual irregularity, this formula can be combined with Xiao Yao Wan (Rambling Pills).
 For even stronger supplementation of the spleen and boosting of the qi, one can combine this formula with Shen Qi Da Bu Wan (Ginseng & Astragalus Greatly Supplementing Pills), while for even stronger supplementation of yin and clearing of vacuity heat, it can be combined with Da Bu Yin Wan (Great Supplementing Yin Pills), etc.